elmtree-askmo/cloudcannon-app/content/learn/chemistry/why-is-water-considered-a-universal-solvent-and-what-types-of-substances-does-it-dissolve.md

 url: /learn/chemistry/questions/why-is-water-considered-a-universal-solvent-and-what-types-of-substances-does-it-dissolve
 score: -1.0
 related_article1:
-    id: 167149
+    id: 167153
-    title: How does the crystalline structure of ice affect its density compared to liquid water?
+    title: >-
+        Why is water essential for sustaining life on Earth?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-crystalline-structure-of-ice-affect-its-density-compared-to-liquid-water
+    url: /learn/chemistry/questions/why-is-water-essential-for-sustaining-life-on-earth
 related_article2:
-    id: 167144
+    id: 167145
-    title: Why are hydrogen bonds important for the properties of water such as cohesion and adhesion?
+    title: >-
+        What is cohesion in water and how does it contribute to surface tension?
     subject: Chemistry
-    url: /learn/chemistry/questions/why-are-hydrogen-bonds-important-for-the-properties-of-water-such-as-cohesion-and-adhesion
+    url: /learn/chemistry/questions/what-is-cohesion-in-water-and-how-does-it-contribute-to-surface-tension
 related_article3:
-    id: 167151
+    id: 167150
-    title: How does water's high heat capacity contribute to climate stabilization?
+    title: >-
+        What are the implications of ice's lower density for aquatic ecosystems?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-waters-high-heat-capacity-contribute-to-climate-stabilization
+    url: /learn/chemistry/questions/what-are-the-implications-of-ices-lower-density-for-aquatic-ecosystems
 related_article4:
-    id: 167154
+    id: 167145
-    title: How does water contribute to climate regulation through oceanic heat sinks?
+    title: >-
+        What is cohesion in water and how does it contribute to surface tension?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-water-contribute-to-climate-regulation-through-oceanic-heat-sinks
+    url: /learn/chemistry/questions/what-is-cohesion-in-water-and-how-does-it-contribute-to-surface-tension
 related_article5:
-    id: 167142
+    id: 167149
+    title: >-
-    title: How does the polarity of water arise from its molecular structure?
+        How does the crystalline structure of ice affect its density compared to liquid water?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-polarity-of-water-arise-from-its-molecular-structure
+    url: /learn/chemistry/questions/how-does-the-crystalline-structure-of-ice-affect-its-density-compared-to-liquid-water
 ---

 &nbsp;